I tried setting up a spending limit in Claude Enterprise

 What is the Enterprise plan?

-The lower limit takes priority.
+The lower limit takes precedence.

 These limits work hierarchically — a user cannot exceed their individual limit or the organization limit, whichever is lower.